chesio/bc-cache/README.md

 * BC Cache has not been tested on WordPress multisite installation.
 * BC Cache has not been tested on Windows servers.
+* BC Cache can only serve requests without filename in path, ie. `/some/path` or `some/other/path/`, but not `/some/path/to/filename.html`.

 ## Installation